relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

 Contracts define the policies and services that get applied to EPGs.
 Contracts can be used for redirecting service to a Layer 4 to Layer 7 device, assigning QoS values, and controlling the traffic flow between EPGs.
 EPGs can only communicate with other EPGs based on contract rules.
 Contracts specify the protocols and ports allowed between EPGs.
-EPGs can only communicate with other EPgs based on contract rules.
-Contracts specify the protocols and ports allowed between EPGs.
 If there is no contract, inter-EPG communication is disabled by default.
 For intra-EPG communication, no contract is required as this traffic is always allowed by default.
 The relationship between an EPG and a contract can be either a consumer or a provider.
 EPG providers expose contracts with which a consumer EPG must comply.
 When an EPG consumes a contract, the endpoints in the consuming EPG cna initiate communication with any endpoint from the provider EPG.
 Figure 9-7 displays this contractual relationship between providing and consuming EPGs.

 &nbsp;